IvanCherednichenko/IvanCherednichenko/README.md

 <br />
 I try to develop my JavaScript library and it will be good idea if I place it in GitHub.
 <br />
-You can find my other interests on YouTube-channel (https://www.youtube.com/channel/UCbt_RqZWVcfQvxWClWC44bg).
-I have some interesting ideas about Fermat's Last Theorem (https://www.youtube.com/watch?v=9gE2NsYGmas&list=PL1iMpJvHBb0974fkWAwQK5dRm00LT-i-_).
+You can find my other interests on <a href='https://www.youtube.com/channel/UCbt_RqZWVcfQvxWClWC44bg'>YouTube-channel</a>.
+I have some <a href='https://www.youtube.com/watch?v=9gE2NsYGmas&list=PL1iMpJvHBb0974fkWAwQK5dRm00LT-i-_'>interesting ideas about Fermat's Last Theorem</a>.
 <br />
 I have no commercial software developer experience yet but I would like to have it.